informal-org/informal/docs/tutorial/tutorial.md

     reciprocal = -1 / phi
     round((phi^n - reciprocal^n) / sqrt(5))
 ```
-Just like everything else in AppAssembly, functions are expressions, which means they always return a value.
+Just like everything else in Informal, functions are expressions, which means they always return a value.
 When a function contains multiple lines, it'll return the result of the last expression.

 Now that we have a formula to calculate a fibonnaci number, we can easily generate a list of all of them.
 ```ruby